 What strings does the PRS SE Standard 24 ship with?

-These models are shipped with DAddario nickel-wound 10-46 strings but they work really well with other string brands and gauges too.
+The PRS SE Standard 24 is shipped with D’Addario nickel-wound 10-46 strings, but they work really well with other string brands and gauges, too.
 If you prefer a softer and smoother feel, go for 9s or even 8s.
-If you tend to tune your guitars low then this guitar can definitely take 12s well.
+If you tend to tune your guitars low, then this guitar can definitely take 12s well.

 Does it come with a hard case?